These days, the internet may push you to address touchy subjects with your young children sooner than you want.

 It is possible to broach the touchy issues of sexting and sexual abuse without inducing fear or panic in your child.

-“Any conversation on these sensitive topics should be conducted in a reassuring, open manner, allowing your child to take in the information, ask questions and discuss with you,” says Nancy A. McBride, executive director of Florida outreach for the National Center for Missing & Exploited Children.
+“Any conversation on these sensitive topics should be conducted in a reassuring, open manner, allowing your child to take in the information, ask questions and discuss with you,” says Nancy A. McBride, former executive director of Florida outreach for the National Center for Missing & Exploited Children.

 As Schiller says, “We can’t use kid gloves with our children when it comes to this topic.
 If we are going to allow our children to access an adult world, then they have to be educated about adult subjects.”